AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report Draft.md

 6. Start experiment (be sure to start recording data).

 ### Cleaning Procedure
+This is to be done before every new experiment.

 1. Clean turbidimeters by removing the top, detaching the glass vial, emptying to the sink, then refilling with water.

 2. Clean flocculator and sedimentation tank by attaching the long cleaning tube to the push to connect at the start of the flocculator and the sink.
 Then detach the tube at the bottom of the sedimentation tank and attach it to the top of the tank.
 Then turn the sink on slowly and run for 30 seconds.
 A picture of the cleaning tube is shown in figure 8.